I don’t know about you but I look forward to Thanksgiving.

 All the fancy things don’t matter in the scope of it all.

-But a little bling may it be a simple leaf tucked in a napkin ring is just enough to bring the spirit of Thanksgiving to your gathering.
+But a simple leaf tucked in a napkin ring is just enough to bring the spirit of Thanksgiving to your gathering.

 Place setting #5:

 This is probably my favorite out of the bunch.

 I love the blue velvet pumpkin with the orangish red leaves.

 Which, by the way, came from my back yard.